-What is the difference between mediation, arbitration and litigation?
+What is the difference between mediation, arbitration and litigation in Singapore?

-As a dispute resolution lawyer of more than 26 years, the most common question which I get asked is the difference between negotiation, mediation, arbitration and litigation.
+As a dispute resolution lawyer of more than 26 years, the most common question which I get asked is the difference between negotiation, arbitration, litigation and mediation in Singapore.
 I understand why such a question may be important.
 Knowing the answer, helps my client decide which option to choose.
 I must admit that there is no easy answer to such a question.
 Why is this the case?

 From my own personal experience, I believe it was partly historical on account of traditional law school training systems.
 I recall that my training as a barrister in the U.K was mainly to teach me litigation and arbitration skills.
 Negotiation and mediation skills were mainly taught either in Business Schools or Schools of Social Sciences.
 Much has now changed.
 I am glad to see that many law schools, especially here in Singapore, have incorporated mediation into their program.
 I am confident that in the years to come, negotiation skills will come to be taught as well.